Manilal Doctor: Early life

 Manilal Maganlal Doctor was born on 28 July 1881 in Baroda, Gujarat, India.
 His surname, Doctor, was derived from his father's profession.
 His father, Maganlal, was in-charge of the State Mental Hospital.
 His real name was Manilal Maganlal Shah.
 Manilal graduated with LLB in 1903 and MA in 1904 from Bombay University.
 He then went to London as a student of Bar-at-Law in 1905.
 In London he became an active member of the Home Rule Society and made regular contributions to the 'Indian Sociologist'.
 At the India House he came into contact with other Indian freedom fighters.
-In 1906, Manilal met M.K.
-Gandhi, who had become aware of the plight of the Indians in Mauritius.
+In 1906, Manilal met Mahatma Gandhi, who had become aware of the plight of the Indians in Mauritius.
 Gandhi was troubled by both the treatment of the Indian labourers and their lack of organisation in demanding their rights as citizens of the British Empire.
 In response to his visit, he sent Manilal Doctor to Mauritius to assist the labourers in improving their social and political situation.